I weaned my child, Penguin at 30 months. Gentle weaning toddler way.

 I gave myself a big hug then.
 Also, felt grateful to my support systems my Maa – Bapa and my husband, Mr. Fabulous.
 I couldn’t believe we made it that long.
 I never intended it to nurse that long.

-During initial months I was in pain due to hyperlactation and misdiagnoses.
-With that unbearable pain I was in tears before and after every feed for 3 long months.
+During the initial months, I was in pain due to hyperlactation and misdiagnoses.
+With that unbearable pain, I was in tears before and after every feed for 3 long months.
 I almost gave up feed my new-born succumbing to ache.
 But my Maa was always there during those 3 months when I had 2 episodes of mastitis.
-Before every feed she was ready with a lukewarm bowl of water and hand towel.
+Before every feed, she was ready with a lukewarm bowl of water and a hand towel.
 Cabbage leaves were kept chilled for months ready to shove under my undergarments after a feed.
 My Bapa (father) was patient enough to change sheets after milk floods.
 Had my Maa-Bapa not been there I wouldn’t have reached this far.
 They don’t even need my grateful words as they did all out for love.
 Yet, Penguin and I are so indebted to them.

 I could not share my weaning story without revisiting those sad days.
 Thanks to Mr. Fabulous for his silent support.